 NECN serves as the fiscal sponsor — managing finances and paperwork, administering grant funds, helping with promotion and outreach — for projects led by community groups that do not have their own non-profit status.
 To explore NECN sponsorship for your project, contact Fran Ayaribil: 503.388.9188, email@example.com.

 Recent sponsored projects:

 - Green King: The King Neighborhood Association worked with Depave to remove unneeded pavement from the parking lot on the south side of King School, and replaced it with a native plant rain garden to alleviate flooding and create a more welcoming and healthful space for community events, such as the King Farmers’ Market.
 Funded by the Community Watershed Stewardship Program.

 Click here to donate to the Green King project.

-- King School Backpack Lunch Program: Volunteers with the King Neighborhood Association and the King School PTA provide sack lunches that students take home with them for the weekend.
+- King School Backpack Lunch Program: Every week during the school year, volunteers with the King Neighborhood Association and the King School PTA provide a weekend lunch sack in the backpacks of schoolchildren who need food on Saturday and Sunday when school lunches aren’t available.

 Click here to donate to the King School Backpack Lunch Program.